 Know the Laws: California

-This civil order provides protection from harassment from someone who you do or do not have a relationship with.
+This civil order provides protection from harassment from someone with whom you do or do not have a relationship.

 For the purposes of getting a civil harassment order, harassment is defined as:

 A civil harassment order may also be called an injunction prohibiting harassment.
 "Injunction" is another word for a restraining order.* You can get a civil harassment order against someone who you are in a relationship with or related to OR against someone you do NOT have an intimate or familial relationship with (such as an acquaintance, co-worker, neighbor, or stranger).
 The purpose of a civil harassment order is to stop further abuse and harassment.

 In a civil harassment order, a judge can order the harasser to stop harassing you and to stay away from you.
 If the judge believes there is a good reason to do so, you may be able to include other family or household members on the order.*1 You may receive a temporary order if you show reasonable proof of harassment and that you will suffer great or irreparable harm.*2 A temporary order will last until you can have a full court hearing (usually within 21 - 25 days).*3 A final order will last up to five years and can be extended for up to an additional five years.
 If the order does not have an expiration date on it, this means that it will last for three years from the date it was issued.*4

 *4 Ann.Cal.C.C.P. § 527.6(j)

 Any person who has suffered harassment or stalking (as explained here) can apply to the court for a civil harassment order.
 It does not matter who the person harassing you is.
 It can be a stranger or someone you know.*